-Visiting Professor at LSE and Sciences Po Paris and Vice-President of the European Commission (2010-2014)
+Visiting Professor at LSE and Sciences Po Paris and former vice-president of the European Commission

 Former French Minister of the Economy (1993-1995)

-Secretary-General of the Foundation for European Progressive Studies (FEPS), Visiting Professor at the Université Libre de Bruxelles (ULB), Senior Fellow at the Hertie School of Governance, and former EU commissioner for employment, social affairs and inclusion (2010-4)
+Secretary-General of the Foundation for European Progressive Studies (FEPS) and former European commissioner for employment, social affairs and inclusion

 Francisco Pinto Balsemão